adfinis/acme-powerdns/README.rst

 ACME PowerDNS is a `Let's Encrypt`_ client which makes the `ACME`_ challenge response with PowerDNS.
-The big benefit of doing the ACME challenge response over DNS is, that a central server can validate each certificate signing request without access to the webservers.
-There is also no modification needed on the webserver.
+The big benefit of doing the ACME challenge response over DNS is, that a central server can validate each certificate signing request without access to the web-servers.
+There is also no modification needed on the web-server.

 REQUIREMENTS